Skip to content

 Your privacy

-The information supplied in connection with a Subject Access Request will be used for the purpose of administering this request – Please refer to our privacy notice [adobe pdf] to understand what information we collect about you and your rights under Data Protection Legislation.
+The information supplied in connection with an Individual Rights Request will be used for the purpose of administering the request – please refer to our privacy notice [adobe pdf] to understand what information we collect about you and your rights under Data Protection Legislation.

 RBFRS is committed to protecting your personal data and privacy.
 We recognise that making sure the personal data we keep about you is accurate and secure is essential to retaining your confidence and trust.
 For further information, see Privacy and Data Processing